 Contact us for more information about our process serving agency.
 We are ready to provide service of process to all our clients globally from our offices in New York, Brooklyn, Queens, Long Island, Westchester, New Jersey, Connecticut, and Washington D.C.

 “Quality is never an accident; it is always the result of high intention, sincere effort, intelligent direction, and skillful execution; it represents the wise choice of many alternatives” – Foster, William A

 1. The territory covers 133.73 square kilometers of land.
 Charlotte Amalie, on the island of St. Thomas, serves as the territory’s capital.

 2. Information about the United States Virgin Islands’ gun restrictions may be found in the Constitution

-3. It was on October 21, 1976, that President Gerald Ford signed into law the Public Law 94–584 empowering residents of the United States Virgin Islands to form their own government, which would be automatically accepted if Congress did not act within 60 days.
+3. It was on October 21, 1976, that President Gerald Ford signed into law Public Law 94–584, empowering residents of the United States Virgin Islands to form their government, which would be automatically accepted if Congress did not act within 60 days.

 4. Even yet, the proposed constitution was rejected in June 2009 by Governor John de Jongh Sr. for violating federal law, failing to respect the sovereignty of the United States, and disregarding fundamental civil rights.
 Members of the Convention were successful in their lawsuit to compel Governor de Jongh to provide the paper to President Obama.
 At that time, US President Obama sent a report to Congress outlining his administration’s reservations about whether the requested powers exceeded those allowed by the country’s territorial status and restating the objections made by Governor de Jongh.
 After President Obama signed a resolution requesting that the Fifth Constitutional Convention reconvene in order to explore revisions to address these shortcomings, Congress expressed its disapproval of the proposed constitution.